isobelleanna/card-game-project/README.md

 # Psudeo Code
 - Start with creating a commands class, set up methods as options in command class.
 - Then create methods
+- Use the interface comparable to sort by number
+- Use searchable to sort by suit
+- Use Math.Random to shuffle